-Reparations-the act or process of making amends for a wrong-are a fundamental component of addressing racism and its lingering effects, and pursuing equity and healing.
-Assembly Bill 3121, authored by Shirley Weber, established California's first-in-the-nation Task Force to Study and Develop Reparation Proposals for African Americans that is studying the institution of slavery and its lingering negative effects on society and on living African Americans, including descendants of persons enslaved in the United States; and making recommendations around remedies of compensation, rehabilitation, and restitution.
-The Task Force issued its interim report June 2022 and will issue a report with its final recommendations issued its interim report June 2022 and will issue a report with its final recommendations to the Legislature by July 1, 2023 following an extensive community engagement process.
+Reparations are a fundamental component of addressing racism and its lingering effects, and pursuing equity and healing.
+Legislation authored by CA Secretary of State Shirley Weber established the first-in-the-nation Task Force to Study and Develop Reparation Proposals for African Americans.
+In 2023, following an extensive community engagement process, the Task Force released its final report, which analyzes the institution of slavery and its lingering effects on society and on living enslaved in the United States, and makes hundreds of recommendations to address these harms.